mark-tomlinson-dev/portfolio-website/README.md

 ## Screenshots

 It took longer than expected to hit on a theme that I was happy with.
-The design and feel of the site went through many iterations:
+The design and feel of the site went through many iterations...

 ![progress1](./progress-images/skills-cards-in-progress.png)
 ![progress2](./progress-images/about-me-in-progress.png)